 I firmly believe that children / adolescents are best poised to thrive and succeed in life when they have consistently positive encounters with supportive, caring adults and mentors.
 Because not all children and adolescents have regular access to such individuals, I strive to make my therapeutic encounters with children / adolescents as positive and meaningful as possible.
 I use a variety of therapeutic and clinical techniques, with my primary approach being behavioral / cognitive-behavioral in orientation.
 I entered the field of psychology in 1989 in order to make a positive difference in the lives of children, adolescents, and young adults; and to help them overcome roadblocks and challenges that have surfaced in their lives.
 This continues to reflect the central focus of my practice.
 I am solution oriented in my approach, and seek to help my clients realize tangible growth, development and positive change.
 In addition to therapeutic services, I also provide diagnostic and assessment services.
 Common problem areas that I routinely work with in my practice include adjustment disorders, anxiety disorders, Attention Deficit / Hyperactivity Disorder (ADHD), behavioral problems, substance abuse disorders, social skills development, toileting problems (enuresis / encopresis), and parenting issues.
 I also provide family-based marital / couples counseling, and believe that stable and consistent adults are an essential environmental component necessary for raising healthy and well-adjusted children.
 Evening and Saturday appointments are available.

 Dr. Sia Sipsas-Herrmann is a licensed psychologist and certified school psychologist.
-She earned her bachelor’s degree in psychology from UCLA, and her masters and doctoral degrees in educational psychology / school psychology from Arizona State University.
-She has specialized training in autism and pervasive developmental disorders, and has served as lead psychologist in the Washington Elementary School District's Autism Program for over 7 years.
+She earned her bachelor’s degree in psychology from UCLA, and her master’s and doctoral degrees in educational psychology / school psychology from Arizona State University.
+She has specialized training in autism spectrum disorders, and served as lead psychologist in the Washington Elementary School District's Autism Program for over 7 years.
 Dr. Sipsas-Herrmann has received specialized training in autism spectrum disorders through the UCLA Autism Clinic (under the direction of Dr. O. Ivar Lovaas), the University of North Carolina's TEACCH program, and the University of Michigan's Autism Diagnostic Observation Schedule (ADOS).
-In addition to autism, Dr. Sipsas-Herrmann's professional interests include learning disorders, academic giftedness / precociousness, other pervasive developmental disorders, behavior modification and early intervention.
+In addition to autism spectrum disorders, Dr. Sipsas-Herrmann's professional interests include academic giftedness / precociousness, anxiety disorders, ADHD, behavior modification and early intervention.
 Dr. Sipsas-Herrmann’s professional activities have encompassed work as an evaluator and diagnostician, a behavioral therapist, a school psychologist, a treating psychologist, and as a consultant.
 Dr. Sipsas-Herrmann has served as an autism / pervasive developmental disorder consultant to school districts and agencies in both the United States and Canada.
 Dr. Sipsas-Herrmann's professional memberships (past and /or present) have included the American Psychological Association, the National Association of School Psychologists, and the Autism Society of America.
 For a more detailed biography, see Dr. Sipsas-Herrmann's curriculum vitae.

 As a licensed psychologist and certified school psychologist, my professional focus has consistently centered upon improving the lives of children and adolescents.
-I am particularly interested in helping children and adolescents through school and home-based intervention efforts.
-For the past 15 years I have maintained a special focus on children and families who are navigating the challenges of autism and other pervasive developmental disorders.
-I have been especially privileged to have been included as a member of home-based intervention teams, and truly value my relationships that have developed with families through these home-based interventions.
-I am also keenly interested in academic precociousness and gifted education.
-I believe that gifted children are entitled to receiving appropriately challenging academic curricula in much the same way that learning disabled children are entitled to receiving special accommodations and services.
+I am particularly interested in helping children and adolescents through collaborating with school and home-based intervention efforts.
+I am keenly interested in academic precociousness and gifted education.
+I believe that gifted children are entitled to receiving appropriately challenging academic curricula in much the same way that children with learning disabilities are entitled to receiving special accommodations and services.
 Having worked in school systems for many years, I am acutely aware of the challenges and obstacles that families can encounter when seeking services for their children, and in the importance of "advocacy" when attempting to initiate and maintain such services.
+I also understand there are unique challenges in parenting such children.
 In addition to direct clinical services, I specialize in providing diagnostic / assessment services and report writing that meets both school and state eligibility requirements.
-Common problem areas that I routinely work with in my practice include autism / autism spectrum disorders, pervasive developmental disorders, learning disabilities, academic giftedness / precociousness, emotional / behavioral disorders, and other developmental disabilities.
+For the past 20 years I have also maintained a special focus on children and families who are navigating the challenges of autism spectrum disorders.
+I have been especially privileged to have been included as a member of home-based intervention teams, and truly value my relationships that have developed with families through these home-based interventions.
+Common problem areas that I routinely work with in my practice include academic giftedness / precociousness, autism spectrum disorders, anxiety disorders, twice-exceptionality, learning disabilities, emotional / behavioral disorders, and other developmental disabilities.

 Lisa Donsker is a licensed professional counselor (LPC).
 She completed her bachelor's degree in psychology from the University of Puget Sound in Tacoma, Washington, and her masters degree in counseling from Arizona State University.
 Lisa has completed specialized training in Eye Movement Desensitization and Reprocessing (EMDR) therapy, has trained in Motivational Interviewing (MI), and is also a certified advanced Spanish speaker.
 Lisa's practice focus includes child / adolescent therapy, parent coaching, depression / grief / trauma work, therapeutic interventions with at-risk youth and family systems counseling.
 For a more detailed biography, see Lisa Donsker's curriculum vitae.